samcday/samcday.com.au/source/_posts/2013-04-19-typography-kerning-design.markdown

 create, in either my career or my personal endeavours.

-I'm trying to change that now though, and with amazing resources like [http://hackdesign.org/](Hack Design), I may actually have a shot at learning a thing or two about design.
+I'm trying to change that now though, and with amazing resources like [Hack Design](http://hackdesign.org/), I may actually have a shot at learning a thing or two about design.

 ### Kerning?